subirvarma/GeneralCognitics/_posts/Kant and LLMs v1.md

 Figure 6

 Fig. 6 proposes that mathematical models for the mind take the form of Artificial Neural Networks (ANNs).
-These models are fundamentally different than Partial Differential Equations (PDEs) that are used in Physics, and point to a radically different way for building mathematical models.
+These models are different than Partial Differential Equations (PDEs) that are used in Physics, and point to a fundamentally different way for building mathematical models.
 Models of physical reality (on the LHS of Fig. 6) which take the form of PDEs are usually created through the minds of scientists.
 The process by which they are able to "guess" the right equations remains a mystery of human creativity, but some of the things they rely on includes prior work by other scientists, experimental results, mathematical theories and lastly and most importantly their own intuition.
 Even though the PDE models for physical reality make use of advanced mathematics, at their root they are simple, in the sense that they are able to model complex physical phenomena using only a few equations with tens of parameters.
 It can be argued that the reason why this is even possible is because of the a priori structure that our minds create in order to organize the chaos of data coming from the Noumenon.
 According to Kant these structures include our perceptions of Space and Time, and these simplify models of (perceived) Physical Reality quite a bit, since these imply that all intercation between entities in the model is limited to those entities that are in the neigborhood of each other.
 Without this simplifying assumption building mathematical models of Physical Reality would be impossible.
 However we cannot make any such assumption in the case of models for the mind, and indeed ANNs incorporate models for individual neurons that can potentially interact with all other neurons in the model, which makes these models extremely complex.
 Consequently we also need billions of parameters to model all these interactions, so these models are very different than the parameter sparse PDE models.